bucs110a0spring22/ch-8-lab-corr6/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ Designed a class to be used as a module and then defined methods in the class to demonstrate a knowledge of strings and their related funtions.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 4/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
  < What parts of the project you were not able to complete >